-As Australia’s culinary capital, Melbourne is spoilt for choice when it comes to great food.
+Foodies are spoilt for choice when it comes to sustainable dining spots in Melbourne.
 Many restaurants are now making a conscious effort to adopt a more sustainable approach, from the sourcing of local produce to waste minimisation and fair trade practices.
-Here are Melbourne’s top six sustainable eateries:

 South of Johnston

 Located on Bourke Street, Kinfolk is a social enterprise that serves up Small Batch coffee and generous helpings of social inclusion.
-The seasonal menu champions locally grown, organic, biodynamic, and fair-trade products.
-Supported by volunteers, 100% of profits are redistributed to charities including The Asylum Seeker Resource Centre and the Cathy Freeman Foundation through the coffee bean voting system.
-To date, more than $200,000 has been donated.
+The seasonal menu champions locally grown, organic, biodynamic and fair-trade products.

-Attica is a fine-dining experience like no other where diners are challenged gastronomically and there is no need to stand on occasion.
-Inspired by New Zealand’s Taranaki region, Ben Shewry’s Attica is highly regarded as one of Australia’s best restaurants.
 The evocative and sustainably sourced menu embraces often overlooked native Australian ingredients.
-On the pass you’ll find dishes including Emu Liver Bagel, Saltwater Croc Ribs, and Black Ant Lamington.
+On the menu you’ll find dishes including Emu Liver Bagel, Saltwater Croc Ribs, and Black Ant Lamington.

 Need more inspiration?